cloudinary/frontend-frameworks/README.md

 ## To use

-Clone this repo
+1. clone this repo
-cd into html
+2. cd into html
-npm run build
+3. npm run build
+4. navigate to angular or react to continue